enkidevs/curriculum/airtable/introduction/intro-airtable/intro-airtable.md

 Another advantage that Airtable has over traditional spreadsheets is that you can group rows by their values and link different data tables together.

-Airtable can be used as a production database for your application, a personal spreadsheet or more.
+Airtable can be used as a personal spreadsheet, for a small project, or even as a production database for your application.

 ---
 ## Practice